oat431/oat431.github.io/README.md

 here this is a template : [tailwindtoolbox/Profile-Card](https://github.com/tailwindtoolbox/Profile-Card)

 #### Icon terminalogy

 - ➕ mean add a code to the file

+- ➖ mean delete a code from the file

 - 🟢 mean modify a code in the file